Text consolidated by Valsts valodas centrs (State

 October of the post-taxation year.

-Ministry of Environmental Protection and Regional Development and
+Environmental Protection and Regional Development and the

-companies or licensed capital companies:
+licensed capital companies:

 1) to which the permit to apply the direct tax reliefs has